model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 And with that green check mark, you can be assured that the harness has been verified!

 ## Wrapping up

 You can use Kani through VS Code using the Kani VS Code extension, [available on the marketplace](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) now.
-In this post, we've seen how the VS Code extension can help you to iteratively verify properties of your code.
+With this new extension you can now iteratively verify your code directly in the VS Code UI.
-The extension can debug the unit tests using a standard debugger, generate unit tests that demonstrate property violations, and verify the harnesses.
+It lets you verify harnesses with a simple click, highlights property violations, lets you generate unit tests and debug them

 The Kani extension has more features which weren’t mentioned in the blog, that you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).